uio-bmi/immuneML/docs/source/quickstart.rst

 - :code:`definitions` describing the analysis components.

-  - :code:`datasets`: since we are using Galaxy, we will import the binary Pickle files directly.
+  - :code:`datasets`: our data is in :ref:`AIRR` format, we need to provide the name of the metadata file.

   - :code:`encodings`: the data will be represented through a :ref:`k-mer frequency encoding <KmerFrequency>`.
     This means each repertoire is represented based on the frequency of subsequences of length k.